levivoelz/levivoelz.github.io/services.md

 - Code reviews and mentoring
 - Complex reporting and data extraction
 - Comprehensive documentation
-- Implement and lead Agile methodologies
+- Implement and use Agile methodologies
 - No code apps using Zapier, AirTable, etc for rapid prototyping

 ### FAQ’s